-Anyone who has watched a TV who-done-it, as most of us have, knows there are certain rules or ideals that all good investigators must aspire to.
-The same ideals apply in all modern liberal democracies since the enlightenment, in every kind of inquiry, whether in law, journalism or science:
+Anyone who watches TV detective stories knows there are certain rules all good investigators must follow.
+The same rules apply in all kinds of inquiry – in law, journalism and science alike.

 Take nobodies word for it.
 Hearsay doesn’t prove anything.
 Forget any theories and assertions, especially from the authorities, and just focus on the facts – the empirical evidence – the things we can experience with our common senses of touch, smell, taste, hearing and sight.